aadps/ultraviolet/README.md

 So did you really do the project for Prof. Yanif Ahmad?

 So did YOU really do the project for Prof. Yanif Ahmad?

 So was Prof. Yanif Ahmad's research as easy as CS 101 projects at Johns Hopkins?

-Prof. Yanif Ahmad can answer these questions, I can't.
+Prof. Yanif Ahmad can answer for these questions, I can't.
 Because from my perspective, it was a miracle.
 And miracle is a mystery which cannot be explained.

 God: "All you need to do is to ask.
 Ask, and it shall be given you.
 The pharaoh and his court did not believe at the first time.
 They will come round."

-Don't try this at home, in case you end up like me or [Terry](http://www.templeos.org/).
+Don't try this at home, would degrade sanity and humanity much, as you may end up like me or [Terry](http://www.templeos.org/).

 But allow me to proudly present you...

 # UltraViolet

 *A very crude imitation of God's perfect idea*

-*that resolves trivial bickering by seeking consensus among men* *and brings His peace to the world*
+*that resolves trivial bickering by seeking consensus among men*

+*and brings His peace to the world*

 ## Name